 Now in the modern age, we can program computers to do our homework for us.
 And behold: a complete colour map of the synoptic gospels.

 In this map the three columns represent the three gospels, Matt first, then Mark, then Luke.
-Each small square (2×2 pixels) in the diagram is one Greek word (from the Nestle-Aland 27 diplomatic edition), so the size of the column tells you the relative size of the gospel (Mark is by far the smallest).
+Each small square (2×2 pixels) in the diagram is one Greek word (from the Nestle-Aland 27 critical edition), so the size of the column tells you the relative size of the gospel (Mark is by far the smallest).
 The words are from left to right and top to bottom, just as you’d expect.

 The color of the pixels tells you whether the word is shared in that story between the gospels (so there’s some complicated matching behind the scenes to compare equivalent stories, no matter which order they appear, and then map them back out into the proper order for diagramming).
 The color key is: